robertwenner/comics/doc/checks.md

 errors or when a comic belongs to a series in one language but not in another (which seems odd).

-Your comic needs to have meta data like this following:
+Your comic needs to have metadata like this following:

 ```json
 {